leftovermuffin/interviewcake_problems/README.md

 # interviewcake_problems
-The problems mentioned in interviewcake website
+The problems mentioned in interviewcake website and how I solved them